 Annual Meeting of the Economic History Association, in Montreal, Canada September 7 -9, 2018

-The Program Committee, consisting of Ralf Meisenzahl (Board of Governors of the Federal Reserve System) (chair), together with Mauricio Drelichman (University of British Columbia), Guido Alfani (Bocconi University), and Hoyt Bleakley (University of Michigan) welcomes submissions on all subjects in economic history, though some preference will be given to papers that fit the theme of the conference.
+The Program Committee, consisting of Ralf Meisenzahl (Board of Governors of the Federal Reserve System) (chair), together with Mauricio Drelichman (University of British Columbia), Guido Alfani (Bocconi University), and Hoyt Bleakley (University of Michigan) welcomed submissions on all subjects in economic history, though some preference will be given to papers that fit the theme of the conference.
 Decisions on acceptance or decline of proposals will be announced soon.